wp-plugins/woocommerce-upload-my-file/readme.txt

 == Changelog ==
 ***WooCommerce Upload My File***
+= 2014.07.31 - version 0.3.2 =
+* Fixed: Error when strict error reporting is enabled
+* Fixed: Open a uploaded file in order overview also works on localhost now

 = 2014.03.12 - version 0.3.1 =
 * Changed & Added: A couple of language strings, so please update your translations.
 * Fix: E-mail link will work from now - Please update your template overrides!
 We no longer use the template overrides in woocommerce-upload-my-file/templates/emails